Napadol003/Pomelo-NodeJS-Challenge/README.md

 # Installation

 1. Clone this repository
-2. Start the server using command node nodetest.js
+2. Start the server using command node index.js

 # Note

-Challenge 1 - put the input JSON file in the same folder of nodetest.js
+Challenge 1 - put the input JSON file in the same folder of index.js which it will generate JSON file

 Challenge 2 - Uncomplete